 About

 Emissions from the Monolith is an independent music festival focused on the heavy underground.
-We know the bands and the fans make a festival work.
-We don't do pay to play, or take a merch rate.
-Just 2 dudes sharing their vision of what a festival should be.
+The bands and the fans are what make it work.
+We do not do pay to play, and we do not take a merch cut.
+Just 2 dudes putting together the kind of festival they would want to attend.

 History